Qasim-Rokeeb/DefiYield-Farm/readme.md

 # 🌾 YieldFarm Smart Contract

-A Solidity-based **ETH staking and reward distribution** system where users can stake ETH to earn continuous rewards over time.
-Rewards are distributed proportionally to each staker’s share and the time they have staked.
+A Solidity-powered **ETH staking and reward distribution** system where users can stake ETH and earn rewards continuously over time.
+Rewards are calculated per second and distributed proportionally based on each staker’s share and staking duration.

 ---

 ## 📌 Overview

-* **Purpose:** Enable ETH staking with time-based reward accrual.
+* **Purpose:** Provide a secure ETH staking mechanism with automatic, time-based reward accrual.
-* **Reward Model:** Rewards are calculated per second and distributed proportionally to stakers.
+* **Reward Model:** Rewards are generated every second and distributed proportionally to stakers.
-* **Owner Role:** Can deposit rewards and perform emergency withdrawals.
+* **Owner Role:** Able to deposit rewards and perform emergency withdrawals.

 **Deployed & Verified on Base Sepolia:**
 `0xC8aB287C70D75041E4f0f47AE67F13e0D29D1460`